rodrigonobrega1/rodrigonobrega1/README.md

 <div>
   <h1 align="center">Hi 👋, I'm <a href="https://www.linkedin.com/in/edududuribeiro/"><i>Rodrigo Nóbrega</i></a> 😃️</h1>
-  <p align="center">Mechanical engineer and graduated from le wagon as a fullstack developer.
-Brazilian living in Portugal.
-I intend to study and specialize in front end.
+  <p align="center">Mechanical engineer and recently graduated from Le wagon at bootcamp for fullstack web developer.
+I intend to specialize in front end. studying react...
 I have experience in development in web outsystems. let's do it!</p>
 </div>